neergada9768/Ecommerce_Sales_Analysis/README.md

 3) Exploratory Data Analysis
 Important Business questions were asked during this phase of the data analysis.
 The questions answered were:
-1) What was the best month for sales?
+-What was the best month for sales?
 How much was earned that month?
-2) In which City was most of the product delivered?
+-In which City was most of the product delivered?
-3) What time should the business advertise the product to maximize the likelihood of buying?
+-What time should the business advertise the product to maximize the likelihood of buying?
-4) What products are most often sold together?
+-What products are most often sold together?
-5) Which is the top-selling product?
+-Which is the top-selling product?

 This Data Analysis Project gives keen insights into all the above questions and is very helpful for businesses to make changes in their listings.